Seasons: Spring at Free State NBG

 Red bishops can be seen on wetland reeds by the dam, building their nests in preparation for the breeding season in late spring.

-It is at this time of the year when the Garden welcomes migrant swallows, and together with a host of other bird species, they start to build their nests and prepare for the summer breeding season.
+At this time of the year the Garden welcomes back migrant swallows.
+Together with a host of other bird species, they start to build their nests and prepare for the summer breeding season.

 Visit our plant information website to read more about plants in our Garden.